 Taking Advantage of Your Insurance Benefits and Your Family

-At Dolfield Dental, we do our best to include coverage for as many insurances as we can.
+At Dolfield Dental of Owings Mills, we do our best to include coverage for as many insurances as we can.
 We’re in-network with several major carriers and are happy to file a claim on your behalf.
 This is our way of helping patients maximize their insurance benefits.
 Our carriers include:

 - BlueCross BlueShield